phamthangph13/Secure-Authentication-System/README.md

 # AuthSystem
-A source code back-end AuthSystem with STMP Python
+A source code back-end AuthSystem with STMP Python and Sqlite3

+This source code includes SignIn , SignUp, ForgotPassWord and Verify OTP

+SETUP: Install Packages need in packages.txt